Tanis-02/Integration_COP2006/README.md

 ********************************************************************************************************************
 	-Identify a method call and argument in comments
 ********************************************************************************************************************
-	-Identify a header and parameter in comments
+	-Identify a header and parameter in comments [In Class named Main]
 ********************************************************************************************************************
-	-Use the Random class
+	-Use the Random class [In Class named Dice]
 ********************************************************************************************************************
 	-Use the Math class
 ********************************************************************************************************************
 	-Create if/else constructs
 ********************************************************************************************************************
-	-Create ternary constructs
+	-Create ternary constructs [In Class named Requirment]
 ********************************************************************************************************************
 	-Use a switch statement
 ********************************************************************************************************************